kanishk-jain-01/gymmentorai/README.md

 - Pushes to `main` deploy to production
 - Pushes to `development` deploy to the development environment
 - Pushes to other branches create preview deployments

+### Database Configuration for Vercel

+For Vercel deployments, separate databases should be used for different environments:

+1. **Preview Environment (development branch)**
+   - Create a separate PostgreSQL database (e.g., on Neon, Supabase, or Railway)
+   - Add the connection string as `DATABASE_URL` in Vercel environment variables for Preview

+2. **Production Environment (main branch)**
+   - Create a separate PostgreSQL database for production
+   - Add the connection string as `DATABASE_URL` in Vercel environment variables for Production

 ### Setting Up Vercel Deployment